ivanmanan/Tad-The-Therapist/README.md

 ## Audio Response
+Playing audio in Windows machine:
+1. If you are using **wsl**, then you must follow [this guide](https://token2shell.com/howto/x410/enabling-sound-in-wsl-ubuntu-let-it-sing/).
+This guide does not work properly.
+So just switch to use PowerShell for audio development
+2. If you are using Windows **PowerShell**, then you must follow [this guide](https://www.youtube.com/watch?v=My7im5WIwrQ).
+For audio development purposes, you must use PowerShell.

+### Deprecated --- May Delete Section in Future
 Use the Free Text to MP3 website to download MP3 files.
 Also copy and paste responses as a `txt` file and have the same file name as the `mp3` file.
 * https://www.texttomp3.online/
 * https://www.text2speech.org/ (Provides wav file; choose slow speed)